 Why Kirshner never rolled out Song of the Succubus and Rock-a-Die Baby beyond their initial TV showings, as with his other films, is anyone’s guess.
 A legal, educated guess is that it’s an ancillary rights issue regarding Kim Milford’s song catalog, or possibly a legal snafu with the estate of the late of Kiss, Billy Squire, and Billy Idol manager Bill Aucoin, who also managed Kim’s solo career and as a member of the Jeff Beck Group.

 If you would like to know more about the music and acting career of Kim Milford—overflowing with pictures and music—visit his career retrospective on Medium: “Rocky Horror, Jeff Beck, Corvettes and Lasers: The Life and Career of Kim Milford.”
+More of Kim’s music can be found with this You Tube playlist.

 Do you need more rock ‘n’ roll horror?
 Then check out B&S Movies’ tribute “No False Metal Movies.”
 All ye hail the Prince of Darkness, for he rocketh.
 Oh, and don’t forget our “Rock ‘n’ Roll Week I” and “Rock ‘n’ Roll Week II” tribute weeks, overflowing with rock flicks.